Stamplia/stamplia-php/README.md

     $client = new \Kiwup\StampliaClient\Client\Api($provider);

+Get the access token and save it to your database for example for later use

+    $access_token = $client->getAccessToken();
+    //TODO save access token for this user to local database

 The methods you can use are the following:

     $client->createUser('email', 'name', 'language_code', 'type', 'password', 'paypal_email', 'company','address', 'zip', 'country', 'avatar', 'vat');